Sprinkle Rice Krispie Treats

-Every year, our college friends descent from far and wide upon Philadelphia to celebrate New Year’s Eve with us.
+Every year, our college friends descend from far and wide upon Philadelphia to celebrate New Year’s Eve with us.
 It’s become my favorite holiday by far and we are so lucky to have such a great crowd of friends who come join us annually.

 We’ve done Sprinkle Sugar Cookies and Sprinkle Sugar Cookie Bars.
-This year, after moving into a new house and drowning in boxes and having two children to occupy my time, we’re going easy.
+This year, after moving into a new house and drowning in boxes, and having two children to occupy my time, we’re going easy.
 No bake.
-Less than 10 minutes of hands on time.
+Less than 10 minutes of hands-on time.
 A total crowd-pleaser.

-How to Make Sprinkle Rice Krispie Treats
+Adding Sprinkles to Rice Krispie Treats

 If, like me, it’s been at least 2 decades since you last made rice krispie treats, you might need a little refresher.
 It’s easy: all you need to do is melt together some butter and miniature marshmallows.
 You can use big marshmallows too, but I recommend cutting them into smaller pieces so they melt more easily.

 The mixture starts out really thick and goopy, but keep stirring — within 5 to 7 minutes, it will be nice and smooth.
 Why do marshmallows get so sticky as they melt?
 It’s time for my favorite subject… kitchen chemistry!

 Marshmallows are (usually) made out of gelatin, corn syrup, and sugar.
 Gelatin (or sometimes egg whites) are an important component: they allow the marshmallow to set enough to hold a shape, without forming a hard, solid structure.
 As we apply heat to a marshmallow, the gelatin breaks down and dissolves at a different rate than the bonds between the sugars and other ingredients.
 Unlike butter, which goes directly from solid to liquid, marshmallows have a transitional sticky state along the way.